yellowmachine/yellow-machine/README.md

     ]);
 ```

-`f` will execute triggered by `w`, but only if it exited yet.
+`f` will be executed triggered by `w`, but only if it exited yet.
 If not, the call is discarded.

 You can write your own logic.
 Suppose you want to write a `nr`, this is how you would do: